The-Back-Room/The-Back-Room.github.io/docs/Social.md

 {: .important }
 > {: .opaque }
 > {: .warning }
-> ⚠️ **Content Warning**: Some social communities listed here may contain mature content.
+> ⚠️ Some social communities listed here may contain mature content.
 Viewer discretion is advised.
 >
 > ℹ️ The social communities featured here are hosted by members of The Back Room community.
 We encourage respectful participation and engagement within these communities.